As an employer you must pay the primary and secondary contributions for all employees who:

 This can be a particularly beneficial arrangement for employees who work under eight hours a week for more than one employer.

-Please note: this is a private arrangement between employers.
+This is a private arrangement between employers.

 A card is given to every person when they register with us at the Social Security Department.
 The card shows the person’s: